Kitware/CMake/Help/manual/cmake-buildsystem.7.rst

   add_executable(test_exe $<TARGET_OBJECTS:archive> test.cpp)

-``OBJECT`` libraries may only be used locally as sources in a buildsystem -- they may not be installed, exported, or used in the right hand side of :command:`target_link_libraries`.
+``OBJECT`` libraries may not be used in the right hand side of :command:`target_link_libraries`.
 They also may not be used as the ``TARGET`` in a use of the :command:`add_custom_command(TARGET)` command signature.
+They may be installed, and will be exported as an INTERFACE library.

 Although object libraries may not be named directly in calls to the :command:`target_link_libraries` command, they can be "linked"